Apply for a house of multiple occupation licence (HMO)

 When a licence is not needed

 If there are three or four unrelated tenants living in the property that share facilities, this is still a HMO.
-This property will not need a HMO licence from the Council.
+This property will not need a HMO licence from us.

 Will tacit consent apply?